Updated Sept. 1, 2021

 Questions regarding the mailroom can be directed to 570-372-4231 or via email at email@example.com.

 Use of the Jacobs Fitness Center requires online registration and is available to students and fully vaccinated employees.
 In compliance with the masking guidelines on campus, anyone using the fitness facility will be required to wear a mask while working out.
 See more here.

 Students required to isolate or quarantine and have an on-campus job with regular hours may be paid for their regularly scheduled hours.
 Students must notify their supervisor of the length of their isolation or quarantine and enter their regular schedule on their timesheets.
 Any questions may be directed to firstname.lastname@example.org.

 What about GO? – future and current programs?

 What about travel?

-If travel is approved and deemed essential, it is of utmost importance that all faculty, staff, and students traveling abroad for university-related purposes register their travel before their expected departure and update this information as changes occur, before and during travel.
-Registration is an important step in reducing the risks of traveling abroad and helps keep the university community safe, especially in environments with heightened health risks such as COVID-19.
+It is of utmost importance that all faculty, staff, and students traveling abroad for university-related purposes register their travel before their expected departure and update this information as changes occur, before and during travel.
+Registration is an important step in reducing the risks of traveling abroad and helps keep the university community safe, especially in environments with heightened health risks such as Covid-19.

 All domestic and international university-related travel for students, faculty and staff should be registered through the links below.